carpentries-incubator/docker-introduction/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+## What is Docker?

+[Docker][Docker] is a tool that allows you to build and run containers.
+It's not the only tool that can create containers, but is the one we've chosen for this workshop.

+## Containers and Images

 One final term: while the **container** is an alternative filesystem layer that you can access and run from your computer, the **container image** is the 'recipe' or template